PXL-Systems-Expert/example-voting-app/README.md

 Be aware that the voting application only accepts one vote per client.
 It does not register votes if a vote has already been submitted from a client.

+The images build in this project are publicaly accessible on [Docker Hub](https://hub.docker.com/u/wikitops/).

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local host for development and testing purposes.